tarwn/lessthandot-hugo/blogs/content/posts/2009-03-19-mix09-silverlight-3-expression-blend-3-i.md

 ## ASP.NET MVC 1.0

 The first thing I saw was ASP.NET MVC 1.0.
-I have been waiting for this for a while now since I want to do a MVC site for some stuff at work and don&#8217;t want to deal with CTP or RC releases.
+I have been waiting for this for a while now since I want to do a MVC site for some stuff at work and don't want to deal with CTP or RC releases.
 Now that it is finalized I finally can start working on that.
 You can download ASP.NET MVC 1.0 here: http://www.microsoft.com/downloads/details.aspx?FamilyID=53289097-73ce-43bf-b6a6-35e00103cb4b&displaylang=en

 ## Silverlight 3